 Termites are found throughout the world, and they play a vital role in the ecosystem by recycling dead organics.
 However, few property owners would appreciate the termite’s ability to recycle wood materials, especially when it involves the structural integrity of one’s property.

 Even though termites are small, they have a voracious appetite and can cause damages disproportionate for their size.
-Termites can deal major structural damage to your home in a matter of months and can completely destroy it in just two years.
+Termites can deal significant structural damages to your home in a matter of months and completely destroy it within a few years.

-For starters, termites feed on wood, and they need water to survive.
-Hence, the elimination of these essential components will make your home unattractive to the termites.
+For example, termites feed on wood, and they need water to survive.
+Hence, the elimination of these essential components will make your home unattractive to your freeloading insect tenants.

 Here are some preventive measures to consider:

-4. Besides the sub-floor area, the house attic is some of the best places for a termite colony to thrive.
-The wooden beams, especially in the attic are often exposed.
+- Besides the sub-floor area, the house attic is some of the best places for a termite colony to thrive.
+The wooden beams, especially in the attic, are often exposed.
 Check the beams regularly by pressing your thumb to the surface.
 The texture should be hard, not spongy.

-7. Erect a chemical or physical barrier to deter termite advance.
+- Erect a chemical or physical barrier to deter termite from approaching your property.
 All the exposed wood material in the structure should be treated with termiticide.
 If not, wooden materials can be placed above a concrete layer.

-10. Wooden floorboards, being close to the ground will act as a stepping stone for subterranean termites.
+- Wooden floorboards, being close to the ground, will act as a stepping stone for subterranean termites.
 Use concrete or other materials if you are interested in termite proofing your house.